 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-- Successful defense of an alarm company in an industrial fire loss with claimed property damages in excess of $290 million (the second largest property loss in 2001 following only the damages to the World Trade Center in New York City).
+- Successful defense of an alarm company in a catastrophic industrial fire loss with claimed property damages in excess of $290 million (the second largest property loss in 2001 following only the damages to the World Trade Center in New York City).
 The settlement obtained for the alarm company was 10% of the applicable insurance coverage limit.
 The case resulted in a $39.5 million jury verdict against a non-settling defendant, the largest jury verdict in Iowa's history.

 - Successful defense of an alarm company in theft suit seeking in excess of $7.5 million and punitive damages.
 After a complete victory at the trial court level, the case was remanded by the appellate court for further proceedings on a narrow issue.
 The case was settled for 10% of the applicable insurance coverage limit.

-- Successful representation of alarm companies in numerous cases involving exposure beyond the applicable insurance coverage limits without formal litigation by pressing enforceability of contract terms and through the utilization of leading experts in the alarm industry.
+- Successful representation of alarm companies in numerous cases involving exposure beyond the applicable insurance coverage limits without formal litigation by pressing enforceability of contract terms and through the utilization of leading national experts in the alarm industry.